 HOW TO APPLY

-include a project narrative (no more than 5 pages), timeline (1 page), and budget (1 page).
+include a project narrative (2.5 pages single spaced maximum), timeline (1 page), and budget (1 page).